lammps/lammps/doc/src/Howto_lammps_gui.rst

    Pre-compiled, ready-to-use LAMMPS GUI executables for Linux (Ubuntu 20.04LTS or later and compatible), macOS (version 11 aka Big Sur or later), and Windows (version 10 or later) :ref:`are available
    <lammps_gui_install>` for download.
-They may be linked to a
-   development version of LAMMPS in case they need features not yet available in a released version.
-Serial LAMMPS executables of the same LAMMPS version are included as well.
-The source code for the LAMMPS GUI is included in the LAMMPS source code and can be found in the ``tools/lammps-gui`` folder.
-It can be compiled alongside LAMMPS when :doc:`compiling with CMake <Build_cmake>`.
+None-MPI LAMMPS executables of
+   the same LAMMPS version are included in these packages as well.
+The source code for the LAMMPS GUI is included in the LAMMPS source code distribution and can be found in the ``tools/lammps-gui`` folder.
+It can be compiled alongside LAMMPS when :doc:`compiling with CMake
+   <Build_cmake>`.

-LAMMPS GUI tries to provide an experience similar to what people traditionally would do to run LAMMPS using a command line window:
+LAMMPS GUI tries to provide an experience similar to what people traditionally would do to run LAMMPS using a command line window but just rolled into a single executable:

-- editing inputs with a text editor
+- editing LAMMPS input files with a text editor
-- run LAMMPS on the input with selected command line flags
+- run LAMMPS on those input file with selected command line flags
-- and then use or extract data from the created files and visualize it
+- use or extract data from the created files and visualize it with either a molecular visualization program or a plotting program

-That procedure is quite effective for people proficient in using the command line, as that allows them to use tools for the individual steps which they are most comfortable with.
-It is often required when running LAMMPS on high-performance computing facilities.
+That procedure is quite effective for people proficient in using the command line, as that allows them to use tools for the individual steps that they are most comfortable with.
+It is often *required* to adopt this workflow when running LAMMPS simulations on high-performance computing facilities.

 The main benefit of using the LAMMPS GUI application instead is that many basic tasks can be done directly from the GUI without switching to